-Therapeutic Modalities I
+PTA 120 Therapeutic Modalities I

-Students will gain an in-depth knowledge of the theory and use of the following modalities as used in physical therapy: ultrasound, infrared, ultraviolet, diathermy, superficial heat and cold, therapeutic massage, intermittent compression, and hydrotherapy.
+(2 hours theory, 3 hours of laboratory per week) Students will gain an in-depth knowledge of the theory and use of the following modalities as used in physical therapy: ultrasound, infrared, ultraviolet, diathermy, superficial heat and cold, therapeutic massage, intermittent compression and hydrotherapy.
 Both basic principles and clinical applications of such modalities will be presented.

-Clinical Practicum I
+PTA 125 Clinical Practicum I

-This clinical will allow students to explore a variety of practice opportunities.
+(A minimum of 40 hours of clinical per semester) This clinical will allow students to explore a variety of practice opportunities.
 Students will gain exposure to unique working environments, which may include situations that do not fit the standard model of PTA clinical practice.